 In addition to removing all statutes of limitations for civil lawsuits related to child sexual abuse cases in the state, the measure also:

 - Increased damages cap.
 The Act raises the statutory cap on civil damages for child sexual abuse.
-Public school boards and government entities have a cap of $890,000, while private institutions, including independent schools, have a cap of $1.5 million per abuse incident.
+Public school boards and government entities have a cap of $890,000, while private institutions, including independent schools, have a cap of $1.5 million per incident of abuse.

 - Facilitates civil lawsuits.
-The Act simplifies survivors’ process of filing civil lawsuits, eliminating obstacles that previously prevented them from seeking justice.
+The Act simplifies the process for survivors to file civil lawsuits, eliminating obstacles that previously prevented them from seeking justice.

 For a free legal consultation, call,